programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

     	</xsl:template>
     </xsl:stylesheet>

 You'll notice I used ```&#32;``` in between my two values.
 This is the HEX code for a space.
+You could have also used a literal space, but this is may not render correctly in all cases.
 You could have also used a comma or any other divider.

 #### Exercise D